 *You can soak beans overnight or for a few hours first.
 I usually just go right to getting the water to come to a boil, without soaking them.
 It's up to you, soaking will speed up the cooking time, and you will save about an hour of simmering.

 If you add veggie broth be sure to reduce the water amount.

 Bring the pot of beans to a boil.
 Reduce heat to a low simmer and cover the pot of beans.

 Cook covered until beans are tender, anywhere from 3-5 hours.
 You can start tasting them after a few hours to check for tenderness.
-Stir occasionally, so beans don't burn or stick to bottom of the pot.
+Stir occasionally, so beans don't burn or stick to the bottom of the pot.

-And check beans from time to time to make sure liquid doesn't cook out.
+And check beans from time to time to make sure the liquid doesn't cook out.
 Add water as needed.
 What you want is for some of the water to cook out, so you get a thick soup of broth with the beans.

-As with any type of slow cooking, make sure to stir from time-to-time.
+As with any type of slow cooking, make sure to stir from time to time.
 Sometimes the beans will stick to the bottom of the pot, so scrape and stir before they burn.

 To thicken bean broth, uncover and continue cooking the last half hour or so.
-You can also mash some of the beans to thicken sauce.
+You can also mash some of the beans to thicken the sauce.

 Pinto beans can cook all day at a low temperature.
 This recipe works fine for a crock pot.